-For the exact location of the identification plates on your crane and attachments, refer to the Nameplates and Decals Drawing in Section 2 of this manual.
+For the exact location of the identification plates on your crane and attachments, refer to the Nameplates and Decals Drawing in Section 2.

 CRANE ORIENTATION

 The terms RIGHT, LEFT, FRONT, REAR used in this manual refer to operator's right, left, front, and rear sides when seated in the operator's cab looking forward.